TrianglesPCT/gerbuls/README.md

 -0.5 worst performance of the lot, although this shouldn't matter too much for if only used for gameplay

--0.5 GC and type system are severly out of sync with C++'s, causing needless complication
+-0.5 GC memory management is severly out of sync with C++'s approach, causing needless complication

+-0.5 callbacks into lua are complicated by lua VM's being single threaded

 +1 easiest for users to script